oaklandgit/goboom-engine/README.md

 # IN PROGRESS

 - Move planet, moon and ore info into TOML file
-- Collision with planet if too-fast or wrong-angle landing
 - More feedback on state of landing (e.g. too fast!)

 # TO DO